nadiafernandes/email-service/README.md

 - **PUT /api/emails**
 - **DELETE /api/emails**

-#### Interface
+## Interface
 - simple and clean
-- the user as a clear place to create a new email
+- the user has a clear place to create a new email
-- and a view of the sent emails where it can check details of a specific email witout losing the previous context
+- and a view of the sent emails where it can check details of a specific email without losing the previous context

 ## Possible improvements
 - extra funcionalities as: login, draft emails, etc